mguthrieabf/cobalt/docs/rbac_overview.rst

 Note that an application can choose to use this structure for anything, it doesn't have to refer to a model, or even an application.

 Example 2 is more specific.
-It says that this user cannot edit the post with a primary key of 5.
+It says that this group cannot create content in the forum with primary key of 5.
 This relies on the fact that Django primary keys are unique and never reused.

 **Specific rules take precedent over general rules**